Nijssen's Corydoras

 Water Quality: Optimal maintenance at 22-26°C (72-79°F).
 Recommended medium/soft hardnesses (GH 2-12). pH between 6.0 and 7.2.
 Suffers dramatically from the accumulation of putrefied bacterial debris in the substrate: frequent changes and light water siphonings are necessary.

-Aquarium Reproduction: Considerable challenge for the breeder: triggered by intense cold thermal shocks.
+Aquarium Breeding: Considerable challenge for the breeder: triggered by intense cold thermal shocks.
 Couples lay a few robust adhesive eggs individually on fine-leaved flora (Mosses).
 Marked tendency of the colony to devour its own brood.

 Risks and Diseases: Irreparable and deadly loss of barbels if housed on rough inert quartz.
 It is ruthlessly sensitive to copper and does not tolerate shock treatments against classic mycoses.
 Avoid nocturnal oxygen drops.